gk1705/Forward-Plus-Renderer/README.md

 * **Visual Studio:**
 	- Project is set up to be developed with Microsoft Visual Studio.

-## The following educational resources were drawn upon and I could not have created the renderer without them.
+# The following educational resources were drawn upon and I could not have created the renderer without them.
 Therefore I would like to express my sincere thanks to them:
-Ángel Ortiz' Article about Clustered Shading: https://www.aortiz.me/2018/12/21/CG.html Arijit Nandi's Article about SSAO in a Forward Renderer: https://betterprogramming.pub/depth-only-ssao-for-forward-renderers-1a3dcfa1873a
+Ángel Ortiz' Article about Clustered Shading: https://www.aortiz.me/2018/12/21/CG.html <br />
+Arijit Nandi's Article about SSAO in a Forward Renderer: https://betterprogramming.pub/depth-only-ssao-for-forward-renderers-1a3dcfa1873a <br />
-Joey de Vries' comprehensive OpenGL Tutorial Series: https://learnopengl.com/ The book Real-Time Rendering (Fourth Edition) by Tomas Akenine-Möller, Eric Haines, Naty Hoffman, Angelo Pesce, Michał Iwanicki, and Sébastien Hillaire: https://www.realtimerendering.com/
+Joey de Vries' comprehensive OpenGL Tutorial Series: https://learnopengl.com/ <br />
+The book Real-Time Rendering (Fourth Edition) by Tomas Akenine-Möller, Eric Haines, Naty Hoffman, Angelo Pesce, Michał Iwanicki, and Sébastien Hillaire: https://www.realtimerendering.com/

 ## Assets used: